milesc0des/milesc0des/README.md

 -( .づ◡﹏◡ )づ.
 I’m interested in creating Games and Informational Apps

--( つ﹏⊂ ) I’m currently learning High School Education
+-( つ﹏⊂ ) I’m currently learning Javascript and Python

 - ⊂◉‿◉つ I’m looking to collaborate on NOTHING ATM!!!